rebelsky/sams-assorted-musings-reflections/prereg-2018F.md

   if she is to survive the semester.
 * Section 1 of Mathematics 215, _Linear Algebra_, is over-enrolled by
   fifteen students.
 There are only nine slots available in section 2.
-  That's going to be a hard class to cut, as most students need it for their Mathematics major or their Computer Science major.
+  That's going to be a hard class to cut, as most students need it for their Mathematics major or their Computer Science major [9].
   The course is now in that weird zone in which there don't feel like quite enough students to offer another section, yet it's more than you can really support in the current sections.
 Nonetheless, two over-enrolled sections is a lot.
 I feel sorry for my student who was hoping to add the course late.
 * Mathematics 321, _Foundations of Abstract Algebra_, is over-enrolled
   by four students.
 * Music 120-01, _Performance: Violin_ is over-enrolled by four students.